aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/validationcollection/_index.md

 **Remarks**

-NOTE: This member is now obsolete.
+NOTE: This method is now obsolete.
 Instead, please use ValidationCollection.Add(CellArea) method.
-This property will be removed 12 months later since JANUARY 2015.
+This method will be removed 12 months later since JANUARY 2015.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int - [Validation](../../com.aspose.cells/validation) object index.